 As a business owner in today’s highly competitive era, attracting new customers has become more and more challenging.
-Only few corporates with the smartest strategies and values are able to sustain their business growth, no matter the circumstances.
-And one of the most valuable components those successful companies have in common is a good business ethics.
-Whether you are businessmen, an entrepreneur, a corporate who aspires to do better in business, then keep a close eye to your business ethics.
-Find out below 5 key benefits of strong business Ethics for any organizations.
+Only a few corporates with the smartest strategies and values are able to sustain their business growth, no matter the circumstances.
+And one of the most valuable components those successful companies have in common is good business ethics.
+Whether you are a businessman, an entrepreneur, a corporate who aspires to do better in business, then keep a close eye on your business ethics.
+Find out below the 5 key benefits of strong business Ethics for any organization.

 1. Improve Employees Productivity

 Firstly, what is business ethics?
-In a simple term “business ethics” refer to a code of conduct that defines how a business operates, makes decisions, treats vendors, clients and employees.
-A good work ethics enhances the confidence of employees on their organization.
-This boost the employees’ integrity and make work processes better.
+In a simple term “business ethics” refers to a code of conduct that defines how a business operates, makes decisions, treats vendors, clients and employees.
+A good work ethic enhances the confidence of employees in their organization.
+This boosts the employees’ integrity and makes work processes better.
 Therefore, the productivity of all employees in the organization improves.
-Companies that have been able to create a healthy corporate ethics have experienced a more satisfied workforce and happier customers.
+Companies that have been able to create healthy corporate ethics have experienced a more satisfied workforce and happier customers.
 Also, when employees are worried about ethical issues at work, it leads to a loss of productivity.

 2. Enhance Customers Loyalty

 Nowadays doing business, is not only providing services or selling products.
 It goes far beyond.
 Who will want to do business with companies that are untrustworthy and have credibility issues?
 Nobody.
 Unethical corporate behaviors are sustainable just for a short period of time.
-Sooner or later, those corporations will be out of the market due to their untrustworthiness, lack of transparency, and other unethical behaviors to customers.
-Therefore, adhering to strong corporate ethics do not only avoid the risk of legal matters, but it will also enhance customer’s loyalty.
+Sooner or later, those corporations will be out of the market due to their untrustworthiness, lack of transparency, and other unethical behaviors toward customers.
+Therefore, adhering to strong corporate ethics do not only avoids the risk of legal matters but will also enhance customer’s loyalty.

 3. Business Ethics Increase Profitability

-Making good profit is the goal of any businesses.
-Whether you are an individual, an entrepreneur, a businessman, a corporate, making money is one of the main reasons of doing business.
-Creating a strong business ethics, plays a major role in most organizations success.
+Making a good profit is the goal of any business.
+Whether you are an individual, an entrepreneur, a businessman, a corporate, making money is one of the main reasons for doing business.
+Creating strong business ethics plays a major role in most organizations’ success.
 As it helps in many ways.
 For instance, it improves employee’s productivity, builds customer trust and loyalty, makes easy a word of mouth advertising.
 Furthermore, it really impacts the profitability of the organization.

 4. Boost Corporate Image & Reputation

-The success of any organizations mainly depends on the approval of the public.
+The success of any organization mainly depends on the approval of the public.
 When an ethical process is revealed, it brings trust and credibility.
-Thus, it shows a good image and reputation in the society.
+Thus, it shows a good image and reputation in society.
 Nowadays people do not want to deal with companies that have a tarnished reputation.
-That is why one of the smart business strategies that can set an organization apart, from today highly competitive marketplace is: reputation.
-A strong and healthy business ethics can be an essential tool to boost a corporate image.
+That is why one of the smart business strategies that can set an organization apart, from today’s highly competitive marketplace is: reputation.
+Strong and healthy business ethics can be an essential tool to boost a corporate image.
 Moreover, in this technology era, it is impossible for companies to hide from people any unethical behaviors that could damage their reputation.

 5. Attract Investors

 No need to say that investment is definitely an important asset to success.
 Companies without financial resources can hardly survive.
-Whether it is a startup, small, medium or large business that aspires to achieve more, all need investors at some point.
+Whether it is a startup, small, medium, or large business that aspires to achieve more, all need investors at some point.
 Organizations that are involved in good ethical financial practices attract more investors and make stockholders happier.
 Such businesses do much better in the long run.
-That is why companies nowadays are taking actions by hiring more and more chief ethics officers to elaborate strong code of conduct at all level of the organization.
+That is why companies nowadays are taking action by hiring more and more chief ethics officers to elaborate a strong code of conduct at all levels of the organization.